(DC comics emotional spectrum)

 In general this is handled by some Rings causing another to develop a Power Burnout Limitation.
 The severity grows the longer they’re in their presence.
 The Power Burnout triggers the Ring’s Power Loss Drawback.
 The Burnout is removed as soon as they recharge the Ring.

 Blue Rings also have a beneficial effect on Green Rings, preventing them from suffering Burnout while in their presence.
-They also charge them up to twice their normal charge – allowing them to go 48 hours before needing a recharge.
+Furthermore, Blue Rings charge them up to twice their normal charge – allowing them to go 48 hours before needing a recharge.

 Writeup completed on the 10th of October, 2013.